thephpleague/csv/source/overview.md

 * `FilterInterace::onClose`: called when closing the filter;
 * `FilterInterace::filter`: called when applying the filter;

-A simple example can be found by looking at the source code of the bundle filter class `League\Csv\Stream\EncodingFilter`.
-This class helps transcode on the fly any given CSV documents from one charset to another.
-Be careful, this class only works when reading from the CSV data **not** when writting to the CSV.
+An implementation of this interface can be found by looking at the source code of the bundle filter class `League\Csv\Stream\EncodingFilter`.
+This class helps transcode on the fly any given CSV document from one charset to another. **Be careful, this class only works when reading from the CSV data not when writting to it.**

 Once your class is ready you can specify it as an optional `$stream_filter` argument at the end of the following methods signatures: